franocella/Federated-learning-console/README.md

 This system uses an **FL Director**, an Erlang node, to coordinate the execution of experiments among participating devices.
 The platform is designed to support the concurrent execution of multiple experiments, provide real-time analytics, and offer flexible storage for experiment statistics.

+## 👥 Authors

+This is a group project by:

+- Feyzan Çolak

+- Flavio Messina

+- Francesco Nocella

 ## ✨ Key Features

   * **Web-Based Console**: A graphical interface to initiate, manage, and monitor FL experiments.